Senior Information Security Analyst, SOC

 The Information Security team monitors live operations, creating and reacting to alerts and anomalies identified through automated tools or manual analysis.

-As part of the SOC function, you will work closely with the engineering team to define tool requirements and onboard new functionality.
+As part of SOC function, you will work closely with the engineering team to define tool requirements and onboard new functionality.
 You will also collaborate with colleagues in governance and compliance to ensure appropriate data usage.

 We use industry-leading, enterprise tools to identify threats, along with in-house scripts and internet research.
 The day-to-day work is fast-paced and dynamic, responding to business priority and threat landscape changes.